-Q: ARE THERE BENEFITS TO A COUNTY OR CITY FROM A COMMUNITY DEVELOPMENT DISTRICT?
+a.
+ARE THERE ANY BENEFITS TO A COUNTY OR CITY FROM A COMMUNITY DEVELOPMENT DISTRICT?
 IF SO, PLEASE IDENTIFY AND DISCUSS.

-A: Yes.
+Answer: Yes.
 There are many.

-They are generic to the Legislation (Chapter 190, F.S.) & to the history of why the Legislature created the uniform charter & establishment procedures.
+They are generic to the Legislation (Chapter 190, F.S.) and to the history of why the Legislature created the uniform charter and establishment procedures.

 Such benefits to counties include: